mariahcoleno/PromptEngineeringStage/prompt_engineering_techniques/README.md

 - Edit the examples in the `build_prompt` function to tune the prompt for your use case.

 ### Project Structure
+- prompt-engineering-techniques/
+  - prompt_engineering_techniques/
-- PromptEngineeringStage/
+    - README.md
-  - PromptEngineering/
+    - app.py
     - prompt_engineering.py
-    - README.md
     - requirements.txt
+  - .gitignore
+  - requirements.txt (in repo root for Streamlit cloud, needed if add demo)

 ### Dependencies
 - Listed in requirements.txt: